sheila-anne/sheila-anne/src/pages/working-together/index.md

 ---

 <h2 id="exploration-call">Exploration Call</h2>
-This 20-minute complimentary call is an opportunity to tell me your story & learn about how we can work together.
-You can ask allllll of the questions & may come away with more clarity & confidence - answers beyond my program.
+This 20-minute complementary call is an opportunity to tell me your story & learn about how we can work together.
+You can ask allllll of the questions & learn which offering best suits your needs.

 <br/>
 <br/>